jnayak1/ember-peer-review-ethereum/README.md

 # ember-peer-review-ethereum

 This is a prototype for a peer-review [Ethereum](https://www.ethereum.org/) dapp (decentralized application).
-The goal of this prototype is to show how the peer-review process can be completely decentralized.
+The goal of this prototype is to show how "journals" (groups of experts) can offer peer-review services and researchers can submit their reports to these "journals" for peer-review without the need of any intermediate or central authority.

 Work in progress!